Halfway Houses in Philadelphia County, PA

 Southwest Nu Stop North

-Southwest Nu Stop North is a halfway house in Philadelphia County, PA, 19130 zip code.
+Southwest Nu Stop North is a halfway house in Philadelphia County, Pennsylvania, 19130 zip code.

 Address: 1609 Popular Street, Philadelphia, PA 19130 in Philadelphia County